 Every month hundreds of people attempt to cross from Turkey to Greece to escape violence and poverty.
-Refugee4Refugees helps those people as they make this perilous journey by watching the sea for boats that are in distress, offering humanitarian assistance and emergency support to those that arrive and to provide several activities in and outside the refugee camps and informal settlements.
+Refugee4Refugees helps those people as they make this perilous journey by offering humanitarian assistance and emergency support to those that arrive and to provide several activities in and outside the refugee camps and informal settlements.

 What will I be doing?

 The projects you will be working on will vary, depending on which island you decide to volunteer in.
 Currently, volunteers work on the following projects:

 - “Free shopping experience” distribution shop: the distribution warehouse is set up like a “shop”, with hangers and shelves filled with clothes for refugees to come in and pick the clothes and hygiene items that they need.
 The volunteers help the families as “shopping assistants” by registering the “clients”, helping them choose the items and keeping the “shop” clean.

 - Warehouse sorting and storage: Volunteers organise all of the donated clothing and hygiene items on a daily basis at the storage warehouse ready to restock the ‘shop’.

 - Safe Space for Children: There are several educational and recreational activities for the children living in the refugee camps of the islands.
 Volunteers participate on a daily basis in running these activities with the help and leadership of project coordinators.
 Be ready to practise your jumping rope and hula hoop skills!